Tag Archives: Local Search

 • Do consumers routinely check online reviews before selecting a contractor?

-• What sort of ratings must a contractor have to be considered for selection?
+• What ratings must a contractor have to even be considered?

-• Where do homeowners prefer to look for online reviews, if they do at all?
+• Where do consumers prefer to look for online reviews?

-• How much do consumers value online reviews stack up vs. personal recommendations?
+• How much do consumers value online reviews vs. personal recommendations?

-Based on old 2015 studies from Pew Research, we already knew that at least half of Americans tended to check online reviews before making purchases.
-From our own experience, we also recognized a few significant channels that homeowners were likely to check before selecting a roofing company.
-However, we didn’t know the weight of reviews in the consumer purchase process.
+Based on Pew Research Data, we already knew at least half of Americans checked online reviews before purchases.
+What we didn’t know was the weight reviews carry specifically in the roofing contractor selection process.

 Our Survey Process